 I hope you guys aren’t all over and moved past ZUCCHINI for this season!
 Remember, I live in the frozen lands called Alberta, Canada.
-So our own produce has only recently started to come in.
-One of them, of course our trusty friend, the zucchini.
+So, our own produce has only recently started to come in.
+One of them, being, of course, our trusty friend, the zucchini.

 Please tell me you are still desperately looking for ways to use this “I’ll-grow-into-a-monster-if-you-don’t-watch-out” vegetable.

-So for the last 4 weeks we have been receiving a variety of vegetables from the lovely folks at Noble Gardens.
-And every week we could choose from of several kinds of zucchini.
+So for the last 4 weeks, we have been receiving a variety of vegetables from the lovely folks at Noble Gardens.
+And every week we can choose from several kinds of zucchini.
 There were green ones and yellow ones and stripy ones.
 (Anyone else thinking of Malvina Reynolds now?)

 I’ve used mine to fine-tune this Coconut Flour Zucchini Muffin recipe.
 My first attempt resulted in great looking and tasting muffins that seemed to have permanently bonded with the muffin pan.